BIGJRA/BIGJRA.github.io/rejuv.md

 -   Go left, then down on the right tile of the two.
 In this small gap, head down and activate the fourth panel.

-That’s all we can do in this main area for the time being, so dive back out at the light spot where we activated the first panel.
+That's all we can do in this main area for the time being, so dive back out at the light spot where we activated the first panel.

 Next, make your way to the floor which Amber once fell through.
 Surf